pelithne/client-credentials-flow-with-APIM/README.md

 ## Create second Daemon

 Repeat the steps from the previous section, and give the second daemon a nice descriptive (and inventive!) name, like daemon-2. **Remember to save the secret**

+You can skip the call to the token endpoint for daemon-2 for now, if you want.

 ## Granting Application Permissions to the deamons
 You need to add application permissions to the API app-registration.
 This is required to enable OAuth 2.0 client credentials flow.